 58% of UK consumers say they’re shopping more online than they did before Covid-19 (Bazaarvoice).
 The pandemic has had a lasting effect on consumer buying habits.
 So much so that 61% of UK shoppers say that the pandemic will affect how they’ll shop for Christmas this year (Google).

 Despite many brick and mortar businesses re-opening, KPMG saw online (non-food) sales increase by 42.4%.
 This has left brick a mortar business’s becoming less popular.
 Making eCommerce shopping the favourite this Christmas.

 Last Year (2019) “57% of shopper-reported purchases were made online”.
 Due to this years shift in consumer behaviour, Google predicts these numbers to grow, over 70%.
 Google also anticipates a rise in consumers browsing online for gift ideas.

 Seasonal Shopping Trends This Christmas

-Facebook research speaks about 5 core moments within shopping behaviour.
-They have laid out an in-depth guide, on how to reposition your marketing strategy for these behaviours.
+Facebook research speaks about 5 core movements within shopping behaviour.
 The five key insights include:

 - Gen X and Boomers dominating mobile and eCommerce growth